How Much Do Your Services Cost?

 What Kind of Experience Do You Have?

-I have practiced law for 15 years as a litigator, in-house counsel, and independent business lawyer, creating a unique mix of real world experience for my clients to draw from.
-Having begun my legal career at an international law firm with over 1,000 lawyers, I understand they can be a necessity for companies who have certain types of legal needs, with the large legal budgets to match.
-When I became a small business owner, however, I was surprised to find so few good options between self-help websites and those more expensive firms.
-I fill that legal services gap by providing high quality legal representation at reasonable rates.
-In addition, my business experience keeps me focused on customer satisfaction - which means my clients are listened to, cared for, and prioritized.
+I have practiced law for over 15 years as a litigator, in-house counsel, and independent business lawyer, creating a unique mix of real world experience for my clients to draw from.
+I began my legal career at a large firm, and I understand larger firms can be a necessity for companies who have certain types of legal needs, with the legal budgets to match.
+When I became a business owner myself, however, I was surprised to find few good options between self-help websites and the more expensive firms.
+I fill this legal services gap by providing high quality representation at reasonable rates for small and medium sized business owners.
+In addition, my own business experience keeps me focused on the voice of the customer - which means my clients are listened to, cared for, and prioritized.
+Believe it or not, this is a unique approach to practicing law.

 Can We Get Help Before a Problem Arises?

 My goal as a business lawyer is to prevent your business from ever facing big legal problems.
 There are a number of proactive ways business owners can keep their legal budgets down and mitigate risks.
 Whether reviewing employment practices and policies to spot wage and hour vulnerabilities, recommending best practices for ADA and OSHA compliance based on the type of work you do, or freshening up that old Master Services Agreement, I am often able to make several recommendations to help clients sleep better at night.
-At minimum, I recommend that all business owners schedule at least an annual legal check-up (which I can provide for a low flat fee).
-During that meeting we can keep governance documentation updated, go over any changes to business operations, and review strategic goals for the year ahead.
+I also provide proactive legal review of contracts for many clients on a regular basis, both during negotiations or as a last step before execution.
 Of course, I recommend my clients call whenever they see a potential situation start to unfold, so we can get on top of it before it spins out of control.

 How Easy is it to Get Started?